/

 Part-Fibre vs Full Fibre

 TalkTalk sells both part-fibre and Full Fibre broadband.
-Part-fibre uses fibre to the cabinet and copper for the final stretch into your home, while Full Fibre runs fibre all the way in.
-That matters more than the brand name on the box, because it affects speed, reliability, and whether you need a phone line.
+Part-fibre uses fibre to the street cabinet and copper for the final stretch into your home, while Full Fibre runs fibre all the way to the property.
+That matters more than the brand name on the box, because it affects speed, reliability and whether your connection still depends on copper phone-line infrastructure.

 Full Fibre is the better option wherever it is available.
-It is faster, more stable, and does not need a landline.
-If it is not available at your address yet, Fibre 35 or 65 can still do a decent job for lighter households.
+It is faster, more stable and avoids the copper final leg.
+If it is not available at your address yet, Fibre 35 or Fibre 65 can still do a decent job for lighter households.

 TalkTalk Broadband Reviewed